-Owners have a variety of roofing materials to choose from – rubber rolled roofing, EPDM, TPO, bitumen and modified bitumen.
+Owners have many types of commercial roofing materials to choose from – rubber rolled roofing, EPDM, TPO, bitumen and modified bitumen.

 Air conditioners can be moved from the ground to the roof.
 Solar panels and satellite dishes are easier to install on flat roofs than on pitched ones.
 These items are then less obvious from the curb or parking lot.

 Maintenance and drain cleaning is easier on flat roofs since workmen can walk easily and safely.